-- 1. It motivates the workers by protecting their minimum wages in any situation and also provides incentiveto the efficient workers. - 2.
-Itissimpletounderstandandoperate. - 3.
-Itencouragesbettersupervisionandplanning.
+- ◆ It motivates the workers by protecting their minimum wages in any situation and also provides incentives to the efficient workers. - It is simple to understand and operate. - ♦ It encourages better supervision and planning.

-1. Minimum guaranteedtimeratemayprovide leverage to the workers and they might be lethargic.
+1. Minimum guaranteed time rate may provide leverage to the workers and they might be lethargic.

-Illustration 3 (CalculationofwagesundertheGanttSystem)
+Illustration 3 (Calculation of wages under the Gantt System)

-$\label{eq:linear} In a factory the standard time allowed for completing a given task (50 units), is 8 hours.
+In a factory the standard time allowed for completing a given task (50 units), is 8 hours.
 The guaranteed time wages are 20 per hour.
-If a task is completed in less than the standard time, the high rate of 4 per unit is payable.
-Calculate the wages of a worker, under the Gantt system, if he completes the task in$ pieceratei.e.50units×'4perunit='200
+If a task is completed in less than the standard time, a high rate of 4 per unit is payable.
+Calculate the wages of a worker, under the Gantt system, if he completes the task in

-(i) 10hours;(ii)8hours,and(iii)in6hours.Alsoascertainthecomparativerateofearnings perhourunderthethreesituations.
+(i) 10 hours; (ii) 8 hours, and (iii) 6 hours.
+Also as certa in the comparative rate of earnings per hour under the three situations.

-(i) When the worker performs the task in 10 hours, his earnings will be at the time wage rate i.e. 10 hours × 20 perhour = 200. (ii) When the worker performs the task is standard time i.e. in 8 hours, his earning will be: 8hours×20 0 = 160 Bonus@2 0%oftimewages= 32 Totalearni ings 192 (iii) Whentheworkerperformsthetaskinlessthanthestandardtimehisearningwill beat
+- (i) When the worker performs the task in 10 hours, his earnings will be at the time wage rate i.e. 10 hours \times 20 per hour = 200. - (ii) When the worker per forms the task in standard time i.e. in 8 hours, his earning will be: